helios-decompiler/standalone-app/README.md

 The addon API is currently under development.
 There are minimal events which you are able to hook into.
 More will be added as the API progresses.

+# FAQ

+Q: Why is JD-GUI not included?
+I use it all the time!
+A: JD-GUI is incompatible with this project.
+It's a legality issue

+Q: Where can I download the latest build?
+A: You can do so [here](https://ci.samczsun.com/job/Helios/)

+Q: Maven can't resolve dependencies.
+It throws a `sun.security.validator.ValidatorException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target`
+A: You need to install the root certificate for Let's Encrypt.
+Please look at Contributing

 # Contributing

 Thanks for wanting to help!
 This project is currently licensed under the Apache 2.0 license.